jcgentr/jcgentr/README.md

 - 👋 Hi, I’m @jcgentr
 - 👀 I’m interested in web app development and design, cryptocurrency, and machine learning.
-- 🌱 I’m currently working with React, NestJS and Kubernetes/Docker.
+- 🌱 I’m currently working with React, FastAPI, Kubernetes, Docker and Helm.
 - 💞️ I’m looking to collaborate on any application that excites me and benefits society.
-- 📫 How to reach me -> email: jcgentr@clemson.edu
+- 📫 How to reach me -> email: jared.c.gentry@gmail.com

 <!---
 jcgentr/jcgentr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.